MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxevents/nf-acxevents-acxpnpeventgenerateevent.md

 ## -description

-The AcxPnpEventGenerateEvent function generates an acx pnp event.
+The AcxPnpEventGenerateEvent function generates an ACX pnp event.

 ## -parameters